-6.4.1.1.Publication
+6.4.1.1 Publication

-A call for proposals is always published on the website of DG International Cooperation and Development.
+A call for proposals is always published on the website of DG International Partnerships or Funding & Tender opportunities website (F&T Portal)220.
 A call for proposals must also be published locally where it is not organised by a service of the European Commission headquarters.